ultimatemember/ultimatemember/v3readme.txt

 * '_intervals' to '_step' for the time-type field
 * 'multiselect' field-type to the 'dropdown' with active '_is_multi' setting
 * '_height' to '_rows' for the textarea-type field

+## Users List Table:

+* Removed links with statuses, but added dropdown filter for that
+* Removed custom bulk actions, but added them to the WordPress native bulk-actions list
+* Reviewed bulk actions handlers and rewritten User class for handle changing statuses